Interviews by NameOral Histories

 An employee of the John Sexton Company in 1963, Bodden saw the Kennedy motorcade on Stemmons Freeway immediately after the assassination.
 Recorded November 11, 2009.

 A Dallas County deputy sheriff in 1963, Boone saw the Kennedy motorcade on Main Street and searched the Dealey Plaza rail yards following the assassination.
 He then discovered the rifle on the sixth floor of the Texas School Book Depository.
-Prior to joining the sheriff's department, he worked at the Dallas Times Herald and had contact with Jack Ruby.
-Recorded November 25, 2003, November 20, 2006, November 18, 2008, and November 20, 2013.
+Prior to joining the sheriff's department, he worked at the Dallas Times Herald and knew Jack Ruby.
+Recorded November 25, 2003, November 20, 2006, November 18, 2008, November 20, 2013, and March 24, 2014.

 A state trooper with the Texas Highway Patrol in 1963, Boone was assigned guard duty for Gov. John Connally during his recovery at Parkland Memorial Hospital.
 Boone was interviewed with his partner, Ralph Allen.
 Recorded April 14, 2010.